dotnet/docs/docs/architecture/microservices/microservice-ddd-cqrs-patterns/net-core-microservice-domain-model.md

 [!INCLUDE [download-alert](../includes/download-alert.md)]

 In the previous section, the fundamental design principles and patterns for designing a domain model were explained.
-Now it is time to explore possible ways to implement the domain model by using .NET (plain C\# code) and EF Core.
+Now it's time to explore possible ways to implement the domain model by using .NET (plain C\# code) and EF Core.
 Your domain model will be composed simply of your code.
 It will have just the EF Core model requirements, but not real dependencies on EF.
-You should not have hard dependencies or references to EF Core or any other ORM in your domain model.
+You shouldn't have hard dependencies or references to EF Core or any other ORM in your domain model.

 ## Domain model structure in a custom .NET Standard Library